The average hourly pay for a Pipe Welder is $24.57.

 Pipe welders have a physically intensive job in which they perform a variety of tasks, including assembling, installing and maintaining pipes for various processing systems; moving and handling objects; and communicating with colleagues on work-related tasks.
 They are also responsible for inspecting and repairing equipment, organizing and planning work activities, and operating vehicles, machinery, and equipment.
-Additionally, pipe welders may be responsible for training colleagues, and they must document any work they have performed.
+Additionally, pipe welders may be responsible for training colleagues, and they mus…Read more

 Pipe Welder Tasks

-Install pipe hangers, valves, support structures, and other elements of pipe systems.
+- Install pipe hangers, valves, support structures, and other elements of pipe systems.

-Select pipes of the proper type, size, and material for project, cut them to the correct length.
+- Select pipes of the proper type, size, and material for project, cut them to the correct length.

 The top respondents for the job title Pipe Welder are from the companies Huntington Ingalls Industries, Jacobs Engineering Group Inc and Allied Welding, Inc..
 Reported salaries are highest at Bechtel Corporation where the average pay is $34.75.
 Other companies that offer high salaries for this role include Jacobs Engineering Group Inc, earning around $25.57.
 Huntington Ingalls Industries pays the lowest at around $19.00.
 Allied Welding, Inc. also pays on the lower end of the scale, paying $22.50.

 Skills in Tungsten Inert Gas (TIG) Welding and Shielded Metal Arc Welding (SMAW) are correlated to pay that is above average.
 Skills that pay less than market rate include Welding, Metal Inert Gas (MIG) Welding and Pipe Welding.

 What is the Pay by Experience Level for Pipe Welders?